AdminVin/W1X-Debloat/README.md

 - Select the three dots at the top right > Download
 <br><br>
-- This file gets falsely flagged in Edge and Chrome for being malicious.
+Note:
-- If the file doesn't download after clicking 'download', hold Control and press "J"
+This file gets falsely flagged in Edge and Chrome for being malicious.
-- Download window > click on the three dots **on the right of the file**
+- If the file doesn't download after clicking 'download', hold Control and press "J" Download window > click on the three dots **on the right of the file**
 - Select "Keep" (for Edge)
 - Select "Continue download" (for Chrome).
 <br>
 <br>